zer0cache/matic-docs/docs/develop/ethereum-matic/pos/mapping-assets.md

 ### Introduction

-Mapping is necessary in order to transfer your assets to and fro the Ethereum and Matic Network.
+Mapping is necessary in order to transfer your assets to and from the Ethereum and Matic Network.

-- **Root chain** :: referring to either Goerli or Ethereum Mainnet
+- **The Root chain** :: refers to either Goerli or Ethereum Mainnet
-- **Child chain** :: refers to either Matic Mumbai or Matic Matic Mainnet
+- **The Child chain** :: refers to either Matic Mumbai or Matic Matic Mainnet

-If you already have your token contract deployed on Root chain and want to move it to Child chain, then this walkthorugh can be followed.
-But If you intend to deploy your contract on Matic Mainnet first, mint the tokens on Child chain fitst and then move it back to the Root chain, then you need to follow this [guide](/docs/develop/ethereum-matic/mintable-assets)
+If you already have your token contract deployed on the Root chain and want to move it to Child chain, then you should follow this walkthrough, but if you intend to deploy your contract on Matic Mainnet first, mint the tokens on the Child chain first and then move them back to the Root chain.
+You should then follow this [guide](/docs/develop/ethereum-matic/mintable-assets).

 ## Standard Child Token